 Krishnamurti.
 He stated that "People call me an ‘enlightened

 describe the way I am functioning.
 At the same time, I point out

 that there is no such thing as enlightenment at all.
 I say that

 because all my life I have searched and wanted to be an enlightened

 man, and I discovered that there is no such thing as enlightenment at

 all, and so the question whether a particular person is enlightened or

 not does not arise.
 I don’t give a hoot for a sixth-century-BC

 Buddha, let alone all the other claimants we have in our midst.

-They are a bunch of exploiters, thriving on the
+They are a bunch of exploiters, thriving on the gullibility of the

-theory.
-A compelling circumstantial case could be made for such a
+circumstantial case could be made for such a scenario, however, with

 his greatest love.
 Vivek was a beautiful English woman who met

-decided to kill herself immediately before Rajneesh's birthday
+passing.
+Pointedly, Vivek decided to kill herself immediately

-operatives of the United States Government is entirely
+radiation by operatives of the United States Government is entirely

 fictional and contradicted by undeniable fact.
 One of the obvious

 symptoms of both thallium and radiation poisoning is dramatic hair

 loss.
 Rajneesh died with a full beard and no baldness other than

 The only proven cases of illegal poisoning related to Rajneesh were